tcltk/tcl/doc/dev/strings.md

 For extensions and apps, the migration from Tcl 8.0 to Tcl 8.1 was pretty abrupt.
-The new primary string representation was a variable-width encoding of an enlarged alphabet, requiring the use of new utility routines to achieve basics tasks like iterating or indexing, in many cases with a substantial performance penalty.
+The new primary string representation was a variable-width encoding of an enlarged alphabet, requiring the use of new utility routines to achieve basic tasks like iterating or indexing, in many cases with a substantial performance penalty.
 After conversion to the new expectations, it was rare that the revised code could still be used with Tcl 8.0.
 A non-trivial conversion with little support for retreat or delay, and a